 People sometimes ask if I’m the same Liz Worth who wrote “the punk book.”
 Indeed I am.

-In my experience, tarot can help us better understand the paths we are meant to be on and the choices that are available to us.
-Tarot can give us the clarity we’ve been looking for.
 I’ve seen time and time again that a reading can bring the push that someone needs to get unstuck, or to get a shift in perspective that opens up whole new possibilities.